mendicant-original/newman/README.md

 Mendicant University's January 2012 core skills course, and also serves as a demo application for an article in the Practicing Ruby Journal.

+For a demonstration of how Newman is used, check out [Jester](http://github.com/mendicant-university/jester) as well as some of the simple examples in this repository.